freeverseio/laos-examples/ETHDenver2024/README.md

 No bridges are required.

+## Is this similar to Inscriptions?

+Not really.
+Bridgeless Minting uses two consensus systems, and does not require using TX's calldata.
+Check [this post](https://medium.com/laosnetwork/introducing-universals-assets-minted-via-bridgeless-patterns-in-any-blockchain-6265e2313e5a) to dig further.

 ## I don’t believe you.
 Show me the proof.

 Here are the Opensea links to the [Ethereum](https://opensea.io/collection/eth-laos-bridgeless-minting) and [Polygon](https://opensea.io/collection/universal-polygon-collection) public collections of assets minted via LAOS' bridgeless pattern.
 No ETH or MATIC were used to mint these assets.